vigna/epserde-rs/README.md

 ```
 If a structure is not zero-copy, vectors will be always deserialized to vectors.

-## Example: structures with parameters
+## Example: Structures with parameters

 More flexibility can be obtained by defining structures with fields
 whose types are defined by parameters.
 In this case, ε-serde